Henry Herbert, 6th Earl of Carnarvon: Life

 Styled Lord Porchester from birth, he described in his memoirs an unloving upbringing by his parents, spending much of his time with his grandmother Marie "Mina" Wombwell (née Boyer).
 He was educated at Ludgrove School, Eton and Sandhurst.
 During the First World War he served with the 7th Queen's Own Hussars in India and Mesopotamia, remaining in the army after the war.

 He inherited the Earldom of Carnarvon in April 1923 on the death of his father – who had funded archaeologist Howard Carter's search for the tomb of Tutankhamun.
 The new earl's view of the suggested 'Curse of Tutankhamun' was that "however sceptical I might have been, I could not dismiss the matter out of hand", claiming that the moment his father died on 5 April in Egypt, the family dog howled and died a sympathetic death at Highclere Castle, the family seat.
 On becoming Earl, he took on responsibility for the upkeep of Highclere Castle and its 4,000 acre estate.
 His mother remarried only eight months after the death of her first husband.

 In March 1940, Lord Carnarvon re-joined the 7th Hussars as a lieutenant.
-During the War he held a number of staff positions in England, rising to the rank of Lieutenant-Colonel.
+During the Second World War he held a number of staff positions in England, rising to the rank of Lieutenant-Colonel.
 In 1948 he was awarded the US Bronze Star Medal.

 While Lord Carnarvon's pursuits included fox hunting, grouse shooting, and polo, his foremost interest was horse racing.
 He declared that "racing and breeding is a way of life and I expect I shall continue to the end of my days."
 He had owned racehorses continuously since the age of 15.
 He also owned and ran the Highclere Stud, established by his father, which bred many winners, including the 1930 Epsom Derby winner Blenheim.
 He regularly rode as an amateur rider on the flat.
 His son, the 7th Earl, having inherited the family love of horses and their breeding, became Queen Elizabeth II's racing manager.

 His obituary by Hugh Massingberd described him as a "most uncompromisingly direct ladies' man".